u-eff-gee/Horst/README.md

  * `convert_to_txt`: A tool to convert the ROOT output file to text files
  * `create_test_data`: A driver to generate artificial spectra and response matrices for unit testing

-The Makefile also supports the command `make clean` to remove all files which were created in the compilation step.
+You can use the `clean` target (i.e., `cmake --build . --target clean`) to remove all files which were created in the compilation step.

 ### 3.1 Testing <a name="testing"></a>

 After completing the steps above, a self-test of the code can be run by executing

 ```
-make test
+$ cmake --build . --target test
 ```

 in the build directory.
 This will run `horst` with selected examples, trying to use all of its functionality.
 The tests will report on their success or failure and create the usual `horst` output.